Tools we use - 2014 edition

 - Windows Vista (virtualized) - testing

 - .NET Demon - yet another wonderful tool that helps speed up your development, this time by not slowing you down waiting for compiles.
-I was just recently reminded of this when I was working on a machine without the Demon and I was shocked at how long I was waiting around for solution builds to complete
+Unfortunately it's no longer supported by RedGate as apparently VS2015 will do this

 - NCrunch for Visual Studio - (version 2!) automated parallel continuous testing tool.
 Works with NUnit, MSTest and a variety of other test systems.
 Great for TDD and picking up how a simple change you made to one part of your project completely destroys another part.
 We've all been there!